Unsaturated fatty acids in foods. All about unsaturated fatty acids

 • corn, cottonseed, sunflower, soybean and linseed oils.

-What foods contain the most trans isomers?
+Which foods contain the most trans isomers?

-Of course, there are a lot of them in fast food cooked in a lot of fat.
-For example, chips contain about 30%, and french fries contain more than 40%.
+Of course, there are a lot of them in fast food, cooked in a lot of fat.
+For example, chips contain about 30%, and French fries contain more than 40%.

-IT'S IMPORTANT TO KNOW!
-Fortuneteller Baba Nina:"There will always be plenty of money if you put it under your pillow..."
+IMPORTANT TO KNOW!
+Fortune teller Baba Nina:“There will always be plenty of money if you put it under your pillow...”
 Read more >>

 Main differences

-Studies have shown that a lack of fat can be detrimental to health, adversely affecting brain function, changing brain tissue.
-Such phenomena are rare, but they occur in some cases.
-If you completely abandon the consumption of saturated acids, then the cells of the body will begin to synthesize them from other products - this is an extra load on the internal organs.
+Research has shown that a lack of fat can be harmful to health by negatively affecting brain function and changing brain tissue.
+Such phenomena are rare, but they do occur in some cases.
+If you completely abandon the consumption of saturated acids, then the body’s cells will begin to synthesize them from other products - this is an extra burden on internal organs.

 Saturated fats in foods

-A large consumption of foods high in saturated fats leads to the development of various cardiovascular diseases (atherosclerosis, hypertension).
-Therefore, doctors advise taking control of the daily intake of fats, it is better to get most of them from PUFAs.
+Large consumption of foods with high content saturated fats lead to the development of various cardiovascular diseases(atherosclerosis, hypertension).
+Therefore, doctors advise taking control daily use fats, most of them are best obtained from PUFAs.

 The list of foods that are the main sources of saturated acids is quite extensive: